Black and Asian people in England more likely to die from COVID-19, says report

 The findings echo a previous study by the Office for National Statistics (ONS) released last month.

-Britain’s testing chief John Newton said although Tuesday’s report showed worse outcomes for minority groups, it may not be directly caused by their ethnicity.
+“Families are living in fear.
+There must be no more delay.
+The government must take urgent action to protect at-risk groups,” lawmaker David Lammy said.

-“It may be related to their occupation or to other reasons why they might be at a higher level of exposure,” he said.
+Britain’s testing chief John Newton said although Tuesday’s report showed worse outcomes for minority groups, it may not be directly caused by their ethnicity, but related to their job.

 The report was published a day before planned protests in London about the death of George Floyd, a 46-year-old African American who died after a white policeman pinned his neck under a knee for nearly nine minutes in Minneapolis on May 25.